Zugschlus/oas/README.md

 A line starting with
 cmdlines:
 starts a list of Posix Extended Regular expressions, each on a line of its own.
-If one of them matches your cmdline the corresponding address pattern list will be used and all further cmdline-patterns will be ignored.
+If your cmdline contains one of them the corresponding address pattern list will be used and all further cmdline-patterns will be ignored.

 A line starting with
 addresses: